-Of course, sometimes I’m the ranty person who is complaining or I’m the one who posts the article that ruffles my own feathers.
-We’re all guilty of it at times.
-But it’s always easy to clean up your “feed” by redirecting your focus and attention.
+Of course, I've been the ranty person who is complaining.
+We're all guilty of it at times.
+But it's always easy to clean up your "feed" by redirecting your focus and attention.

 3. Only post content that makes you feel good